Website icon Xpert.Digital

 Topics we have already covered in this regard

-What Asia has ahead of us
+What Asia has over us

-Are micro hubs the solution?
+Are micro-hubs the solution?

-The hub system/micro-hub system – various transport and networking options – image: Xpert.Digital
+The hub system/micro-hub system – various transport and networking options – Image: Xpert.Digital

 There are various transport and networking options

-More about it here:
+More information here:

-Concept: Autonomous and Automated Retail Systems Shop/E-Commerce -Image: Xpert.Digital
+Concept: Autonomous and Automated Retail Systems Shop/E-Commerce - Image: Xpert.Digital

-More about it here:
+More information here:

 epilogue

-Xpert.Plus – your consulting partner for micro-hub storage systems and solutions: Smart, fully automated small parts warehouses such as high-bay warehouses with Industry 4.0 – IoT technology
+Xpert.Plus – Your consulting partner for micro-hub storage systems and solutions: Smart, fully automated small parts warehouses such as high-bay warehouses with Industry 4.0 – IoT technology

-Xpert.Plus is a project from Xpert.Digital.
-We have many years of experience in supporting and advising on storage solutions and in warehouse optimization , which we bundle in a large network Xpert.Plus
+Xpert.Plus is a project by Xpert.Digital.
+We have many years of experience in supporting and consulting on warehouse solutions and in warehouse optimization, which we combine under Xpert.Plus in a large network.

 Konrad Wolfenstein